 So if you were an innocent bystander, or the government agency did not have a written policy justifying the use of the dog, you can still recover for dog attacks by a police or military dog.

 A dog owner has a potential defense that you assumed the risk of injury, even if you were invited onto the property by the dog owner.
 One California case held that a property owner was not liable for the injury of a child bitten by a dog, where the mother and child were invited onto the property, but the child opened a gate that would have kept the dog restrained.

 Assumption of risk would also include kicking, teasing, or provoking the dog.
 It’s important to note, however, that an assumption of risk defense by the defendant is not necessarily an absolute defense to recovery, but may serve to lessen the amount of money you are able to recover.

-How Much does a Dog Bite Attorney Cost?
+How Much will a Dog Bite Attorney Cost?

 A dog bite case is a personal injury action.
 For personal injury lawsuits, Denni Law, Inc. can represent you with zero upfront cost to you.
 The way we get paid is based on a pre-agreed percentage of whatever we recover for you.
 In other words, we only get paid if you get paid!

 We can fight for you to get the compensation you deserve, so you can return to the normal life you lived before you suffered this horrible injury from a dangerous dog.
 Attorney Paul J. Denni and team is ready to get you the help you deserve.
 Just click below to get help now.

 Is it Worth Suing Over a Dog Bite?